MattIzSpooky/JNI/README.md

     }
 }
 ```
 Next, create two new classes.
-One that will house you native methods and one that will be used as a data class.
+One that will house your native methods and one that will be used as a data class.

-First we will start with the data class as it's the easiest.
+First we will start with the data class as it's the easiest to implement.
 In our example we will create a simple class that holds a string.

 ```java
 public class MyDataObject {